Clerks Creating a Trade Store

 Items at the Trade Store – Each ELP class has the choice to bring purchased and/or handmade items to use in the Clerks’ Trade Store.
-You can have student employees make craft items for the trade store and receive payment for their work.
-The more an employee contributes to the store the more they get paid (see below for more details).
-The clerks and their officers are responsible for packing the Trade Store items, bringing the items to the fort, setting up the Company store, and getting pay packets ready on Day 1 at Fort Ross.
+You can have students make craft items for the trade store and receive payment for their work.
+The more a student contributes to the store the more they get paid (see below for more details).
+Students and Parent Leads in the Clerks Activity Group are responsible for packing the Trade Store items, bringing the items to Metini / Fort Ross, setting up the Company store, and getting pay packets ready on Day 1 at Metini / Fort Ross.
 There is also an option to purchase a Trade Box put together by the FRC staff (a $200 collection of treasures).
 This is a good option for groups that are looking for ways to simplify their ELP preparations.

 If you’d like to reserve a Trade Box, click here for details – Trade Box Reservation Form.

-Creating a Banking System – Clerks should work out their banking system with the manager (teacher).
+Creating a Banking System – Clerks should work out their banking system with the teacher.
 Keep in mind salaries should NOT be based on historic records.
-Employees can earn money for the work they do in class and/or for the contributions they make to the Trade Store with their handmade crafts, like beaded necklaces, painted head scarves, woven belts, etc. This payment can help ensure there are sufficient items for the Trade Store, and help supplement the salary each employee will receive on site.
-The more an employee makes to sell in the store, the more that employee has to spend at the store.
-Employees can then use their salaries to purchase items from the Trade Store.
+Students can earn money for the work they do in class and/or for the contributions they make to the Trade Store with their handmade crafts, like beaded necklaces, painted head scarves, woven belts, etc. This payment can help ensure there are sufficient items for the Trade Store, and help supplement the “money” each student will receive on site.
+The more a student makes to sell in the store, the more that student has to spend at the store.
+Students can then use their salaries to purchase items from the Trade Store.